rach-db/secleaf-q2-ctf-2026/forensics/almost_there.md

 50 4B
 ```

-had been replaced with:
+had simply been replaced with:

 ```txt
 00 00
 ```

-Everything else in the archive remained intact.
+Everything else in the archive still looked valid.

+So the corruption was actually very small.

 ---

-# Repairing the ZIP Signature
+# Repairing the ZIP Header

-The corrupted ZIP signature was repaired manually by restoring:
+The fix was straightforward:
+restore the missing ZIP signature.

+Replacing the damaged bytes with:

 ```txt
 PK\x03\x04
 ```

-Once the header was corrected, the archive structure became valid again.
+repaired the archive structure.

+This was a nice reminder that sometimes a file looks “broken” simply because a parser can no longer recognize its header correctly.

 ---

 # Recovering the Flag

-Even before extraction, the flag was visible directly inside the archive data during hex inspection.

-The following hexadecimal sequence appeared:
+While inspecting the archive in hex form, I noticed a readable ASCII sequence hidden directly inside the data:

 ```txt
 5365 634c 6561 667b 7265 7061 6972 ...
 ```

-Converting the hexadecimal ASCII sequence revealed:
+Converting the hexadecimal bytes to ASCII revealed:

 ```txt
 SecLeaf{repair_the_archive}
 ```

+So the flag was actually recoverable even before fully repairing the archive.

 ---

 # Tools Used